garry-clawson/Blockchain-Crop-Assurance-and-Localisation/README.md

 Note: You will need to have ```pip``` installed to use pip.
 For more information about web3 go to [web3.readthedocs](https://web3py.readthedocs.io/en/stable/quickstart.html).

 Now that web3 is installed.
 We can copy the ```ImageCall.py``` file and paste it into your main project folder.
-This program asks for you smart contract address (this can be found on the 'Contrctas' tab next to the ImageStore contract and will add a hard coded value ```QmWmXVKwg3PypTWNt9GSWvZHftDTEbJSyBkXH4rGaUFnh9``` to the list within the smart contract.
+This program asks for you smart contract address (this can be found on the 'Contracts' tab next to the ImageStore contract and will add a CID such as ```QmWmXVKwg3PypTWNt9GSWvZHftDTEbJSyBkXH4rGaUFnh9``` to the list within the smart contract.
 This is a content identified (CID) and is individual to the image uploaded to IPFS.
 The act of appending this value to the blockchain is effectivily notorising it.
-This

-To run ```ImageCall.py``` open a terminal and chnage directoy to the project folder and type:
+To run ```ImageCall.py``` open a terminal and change directory to the project folder and type:

 ```
 python ImageCall.py